yaboiewan/chain-of-events/README.md

 (e.g. "A country declares war on another country.").
 The beginning and end state of your sequence should be clearly articulated.

    *Save your story as a web page published to GitHub.*

-2.**An illustration of how your events might be "set into motion" in a 2D game space with gravity and other physical forces that can be simulated by the Unity 2D game engine.** Gravity will most likely set off an initial action, and all resulting events should automatically
+2. **An illustration of how your events might be "set into motion" in a 2D game space with gravity and other physical forces that can be simulated by the Unity 2D game engine.** Gravity will most likely set off an initial action, and all resulting events should automatically